medically-reviewed-iconClinically Reviewed

 As she sought answers, fear and confusion were Meera’s constant companions.
 It took an alarming decline in her health and an astute doctor to suspect HIV.
 The diagnosis hit her like a lightning bolt.
 Life, as she knew it, would never be the same.
 She was now forced to confront a disease shrouded in misconceptions and fear.

-HIV (human immunodeficiency virus) strikes the body's immune system, specifically the CD4 cells that help fight off infections.
+HIV (human immunodeficiency virus) attacks the body’s immune system, specifically CD4 cells that help fight infections.
+When enough CD4 cells are damaged, HIV can progress to AIDS (Acquired Immunodeficiency Syndrome), the most advanced stage of the infection.

 How is HIV transmitted?